greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 1. Planner Stage

     This stage takes place in the Greenplum Database coordinator.
 The planner generates the plan tree of a query and its estimated cost.
 By default, Greenplum Database uses GPORCA to generate a query plan.
-Otherwise it uses Postgres Planner as a fallback method.
+Otherwise it uses Postgres-based planner as a fallback method.

     The planner decides to trigger JIT compilation if:

     - The server configuration parameter [jit](../../../ref_guide/config_params/guc-list.html#jit) is `true`.
-    - The estimated cost of the query is higher than the value of the configuration parameter [optimizer_jit_above_cost](../../../ref_guide/config_params/guc-list.html#optimizer_jit_above_cost) (or [jit_above_cost](../../../ref_guide/config_params/guc-list.html#jit_above_cost) for Postgres Planner).
+    - The estimated cost of the query is higher than the value of the configuration parameter [optimizer_jit_above_cost](../../../ref_guide/config_params/guc-list.html#optimizer_jit_above_cost) (or [jit_above_cost](../../../ref_guide/config_params/guc-list.html#jit_above_cost) for Postgres-based planner).

     If the parameter [jit_expressions](../../../ref_guide/config_params/guc-list.html#jit_expressions) is enabled, the planner suggests to the executor to compile the expressions in JIT space.
-Additionally, the planner must make other decisions; if the estimated cost is more than the setting of [optimizer_jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#optimizer_jit_inline_above_cost) (or [jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#jit_inline_above_cost) for Postgres Planner), the planner compiles short functions and operators used in the query using in-line compilation.
-If the estimated cost is more than the setting of [optimizer_jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#optimizer_jit_optimize_above_cost) (or [jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#jit_optimize_above_cost) for Postgres Planner), it applies expensive optimizations to improve the generated code.
+Additionally, the planner must make other decisions; if the estimated cost is more than the setting of [optimizer_jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#optimizer_jit_inline_above_cost) (or [jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#jit_inline_above_cost) for Postgres-based planner), the planner compiles short functions and operators used in the query using in-line compilation.
+If the estimated cost is more than the setting of [optimizer_jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#optimizer_jit_optimize_above_cost) (or [jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#jit_optimize_above_cost) for Postgres-based planner), it applies expensive optimizations to improve the generated code.
 If the configuration parameter [jit_tuple_deforming](../../../ref_guide/config_params/guc-list.html#jit_tuple_deforming) is enabled, it generates a custom function to deform the target table.
 Each of these options increases the JIT compilation overhead, but can reduce query execution time considerably.

-    Verify the values of these configuration parameters for both GPORCA and Postgres Planner, as the meaning of cost is different.
-When using GPORCA, Greenplum Database may sometimes fall back to Postgres Planner for some operations.
+    Verify the values of these configuration parameters for both GPORCA and Postgres-based planner, as the meaning of cost is different.
+When using GPORCA, Greenplum Database may sometimes fall back to Postgres-based planner for some operations.
 Note that setting the JIT cost parameters to ‘0’ forces all queries to be JIT-compiled and, as a result, slows down queries.
 Setting them to a negative value will disable the feature the parameter provides.

     When the plan is ready, the planner provides the plan trees and JIT flags to the executor.